Check out how many commercial sinks you need for a food truck to comply with state regulations

 Use the first sink to wash the equipment in warm soapy water (minimum temperature of 110 degrees Fahrenheit).

-Transfer the washed equipment into the second sink and rinse with warm water (minimum temperature of 110 degrees Fahrenheit).
+Transfer the washed equipment to the second sink and rinse with warm water (minimum temperature of 110 degrees Fahrenheit).

 In any type of commercial food operation that deals with preparing and cooking food for the public, there need to be the correct facilities for handwashing.